ashiklom/pecan.book/users_guide/basic_users_guide/obtaining_your_VM.md

 ## Using PEcAn

 #### Basic PEcAn Demo
-The most basic function of PEcAn is run a model at the site level.
+The most basic function of PEcAn is to run an ecosystem model at the site level.
 The most recent [Demo](http://pecanproject.github.io/tutorials.html) describes the basics of running a model at an existing site.